BlinkDynamo/blinks-thinks/README.md

 ```

 ## Cleanup
-Should you want to clean the build/ and tests/ directories:
+Should you want to clean the build files.
 ```bash
 make clean
 ```